sbci-brain/SBCI_Toolkit/README.md

 The `atlas_index` parameter specifies the index within the `sbci_parc` array that selects a particular brain parcellation for analysis.
 The `sbci_parc` array contains detailed information about each atlas, including its name and specific partitions.
 This setup allows users to access and utilize various brain parcellations supported by the toolkit.

-Below is a list of available brain parcellations that can be accessed via the `atlas_index`:
+Below is a growing list of available brain parcellations that can be accessed via the `atlas_index`:

 | Index | Parcellation Name                        |
 | ----- | ---------------------------------------- |